wp-plugins/flyzoo/readme.txt

 Flyzoo is the chat platform designed for communities, stores, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!

-Engag your community in group chats, help members and customers with live support features.
+Engage your community in group chats, help members and customers with live support features.

 The perfect chat for BuddyPress, bbPress and WooCommerce.
 Start your 14-day free trial now!